Gerosullivan/Pangur/context/spec.md

   - Once a cat begins attacking, it must finish spending catch before moving.
 If it moves first, it may attack afterwards; if it moves after attacking, that move ends its turn.
   - Players may swap between cats freely; switching to another cat does not reset the ordering restriction on the original cat.
   - Example: Pangur attacks to clear a path, the `2/2` cat moves into the new space and attacks, then Pangur spends remaining catch before choosing to move at the end of its own sequence.
+  - **Pangur exception:** Pangur may execute exactly one of two special sequences each turn: Move→Attack→Move (`MAM`) or Attack→Move→Attack (`AMA`).
+The first action picked locks in the sequence. `MAM` grants a second queen-style move after his attack leg; `AMA` lets him split his catch spends around a single move.
+He may finish early at any point, but forfeits any remaining legs for that turn.
 - **Attacking**
   - Valid targets: Adjacent and diagonal resident mice (max 8 surrounding cells).
   - Spending 1 catch reduces the target mouse health by 1.